 If you love the sunshine and outdoors, being a soccer referee is a great way to get a healthy dose of both.
 In fact, there are many benefits to spending your time on a soccer field, even without being a member of a team.

-If you’ve ever watched a soccer match in person or on television, you’ve probably noticed the guy or gal dressed in black running up and down the field.
+If you’ve ever watched a soccer match in person or on television, you’ve probably noticed the guy or gal dressed in black or yellow running up and down the field.
 While the soccer players themselves each play a set position on the field, the officials are back and forth covering the entire match.
 That is a lot of running over a 50 + minute game.